DapeSec/Discord-PG-Bot/README.md

 - **Orchestrator Server** (:5003): Central message handler and conversation manager
 - **Character Bots** (:5004): Individual bot servers for Peter, Brian, and Stewie
 - **MongoDB Database**: Stores conversation history and context
+- **Chroma DB**: Vector database for RAG system, storing embeddings for contextual retrieval
 - **Ollama/Mistral**: Provides AI language model capabilities
+- **RAG System**: Enhances responses with relevant context from the vector database

 ### Communication Flow
 1. Discord messages are received by the orchestrator
 2. Messages are queued and distributed to relevant bots
+3. The RAG system retrieves relevant context from Chroma DB
-3. Bots process messages using Ollama/Mistral
+4. Bots process messages using Ollama/Mistral with RAG-enhanced context
-4. Responses are coordinated through the orchestrator
+5. Responses are coordinated through the orchestrator
-5. Final responses are sent back to Discord
+6. Final responses are sent back to Discord
-6. Conversations are persisted in MongoDB
+7. Conversations are persisted in MongoDB and relevant parts are vectorized for RAG

 ### Error Handling